taniwha/TalisarParts/GameData/TalisarParts/Readme.txt

 Install Instructions:
 1. Delete any existing TalisarParts folder in your KSP/GameData folder.
-2. Install Modular Fuel Tanks and install into your KSP/GameData folder.
+2. Download Modular Fuel Tanks and install into your KSP/GameData folder.
 3. Extract this archive to your KSP/GameData folder.

 Credits: